G7 Protestors Burn Flags And Throw Flares, Face Off With Police As World Leaders Meet For Summit

-As the G7 summit kicks off in this weekend in Quebec City, Canada at Le Manoir Richelieu, activists and protestors gathered in force to make a statement of dissidence.
+As the G7 summit kicks off in this weekend in Quebec City, Canada, at Le Manoir Richelieu, activists and protestors gathered in force to make a statement of dissidence.
 Burning the flags of member nations – prominently featuring Canadian, American, and English flags doused in flames – protestors drew the attention of media and fellow marchers alike.
-The majority of those assembled were peaceful, but a few individuals wearing masks or outfitted in the informal uniform of black bloc anarchists participated in vandalism and the throwing of road flares reports The Daily Mail.
+The majority of those assembled were peaceful, but a few individuals wearing masks or outfitted in the informal uniform of black bloc anarchists participated in vandalism and the throwing of road flares, reports the Daily Mail.

 The most prominent protest group amongst those assembled, calling themselves the Anti G7 Resistance Network, posted a call to action on their website.
-Asking for members and allies to show up for a “day of disruption”, the tense tone was established from the very beginning.
+Asking for members and allies to show up for a “day of disruption,” the tense tone was established from the very beginning.
 Advertising in advance for today’s rally, the resistance organization called for marchers to protest within the city limits rather than the state-proscribed “protest zone” established three miles away in a parking lot.

 Police and protesters face off during anti-G7 ‘day of disruption’ in Quebec City https://t.co/SCnmcJl0eS pic.twitter.com/gSMv3t1JQt